-Jewish Life at Bialik is interwoven into every facet of the school, whether on camp, in the classroom or at assemblies.
+Jewish Life at Bialik is interwoven into every facet of the school, whether on camp, in the classroom or curriculum or at assemblies.

 The MIFGASH, Hebrew for “Meeting Place” (Centre for Jewish Life), beats like the heart of Bialik, providing a dynamic experiential and interactive environment in which the Jewish, Zionist and personal identity of our students can grow and develop.
 This is a place where everyone belongs and is made to feel at home.
 Our Informal Jewish Educators run experiential, values-based lessons and interactive learning programs focusing on a range of themes from student leadership and personal development to our connection with modern day Israel.

 Shabbatonim, festivals and commemorations receive special attention at Bialik.
 The journey of exploration begins with model Kabbalat Shabbat in the ELC, which developes right into Primary School.
 By upper Primary and into Middle School our students experience first-hand a genuine Shabbat experience through our Shabbatonim (weekend retreats).
 Beyond this, students participate in and lead our assemblies to mark important days in the Jewish calendar.
 Our Year 10 Hadracha (Leadership) Program sees festivals come alive, as our more senior students mentor and teach our younger students through these significant days and events.

 All Year 7 students participate in the year-long B’NEI MITZVAH program, which emphasises community responsibility and social action and culminates in a combined B’nei Mitzvah ceremony.
 Bar-and Bat-Mitzvah lessons are offered free of charge as part of the College’s Jewish Studies’ program.